-Don't miss this opportunity to get off campus, connect meaningfully with other first year students, and reflect on where you are as you begin life at Loyola.
-This day-long retreat includes talks from upper class students, a chance to look more deeply into how our Jesuit values relate to your life, and a whole lot of fun!
+Connect meaningfully with other first year students and reflect on where you are as you begin life at Loyola.
+This retreat will be held at Camp Abbey in Covington, LA.
+This day-long retreat includes talks from upper class students, a chance to look more deeply into how our Jesuit values relate to your life and a whole lot of fun!

 Open to all undergraduate students

 When: March 25-27, 2022

 The Awakening Retreat encourages students to experience the love of God through community.
 It's a great way to connect with other students and explore your spirituality.
 This weekend-long retreat is held at a beautiful Fontainebleau State Park in Mandeville, LA.
 Based in our Jesuit, Catholic values, the Awakening Retreat is open to students from all religious and non-religious backgrounds who are looking to explore or grow in their spirituality.

 When: February 5, 2022